NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_creating_service_catalog.rst

    appropriate permissions are set.
 See the section called ":ref:`account-perm`" for more details on the required access level permissions for an SVM admin account.

+.. rubric:: Footnotes

+.. [#f1] ``qos_support`` is reported as a capability by the Manila driver to
+         the Manila scheduler for each ONTAP aggregate (Manila storage pool).
+         This value will either be True (QoS is supported) or False (QoS is not supported) for all aggregates belonging to a backend.

+         Defining QoS throughput limits is supported by all platforms running ONTAP > 8.2 with no additional license.
+         However, you must configure the Manila ONTAP driver with an ONTAP user that has permissions to create and modify ONTAP QoS policy groups if you want the driver to support Manila QoS.
+         (See ":ref:`account-perm`").
+Be aware that ONTAP Users with Vsadmin (SVM administrator) role do not have permission to create or modify QoS policy groups.